 Process Development Projects

-The Cell & Gene Technologies (CGT) business is focused on providing an integrated range of CDMO services that span the full value chain of cell and gene therapy modalities (allogeneic and autologous therapies and viral vector).
+Cell & Gene Technologies (CGT) is focused on providing an integrated range of CDMO services that span the full value chain of cell and gene therapy modalities (allogeneic and autologous therapies and viral vector).

 Facility owned and operated by Nikon Cell innovation Co.
 Ltd. under Nikon-Lonza partnership